homurachan/TEMSIM_modified/README.md

 Modified version of EJ Kirkland's TEMSIM of computem package multislice simualtion software.
 Please cite: Kirkland, Earl J. Advanced computing in electron microscopy.
 New York: Plenum Press, 1998.
 This software produce images suitable for cryo-EM multislice simulation without gaussian noise.
+# PS:
+I mode this repository open because the release of https://doi.org/10.1016/j.ultramic.2020.113094 , and I think this package could do better.
+I did many simulations, the result was that multiple elastic scattering effect is SIGNIFICANTLY WEAKER THAN THE EWALD SPHERE EFFECT.
+If we could not overcome the Ewald Sphere effect on small proteins, it will be meaningless to even consider multiple elastic scattering effect.
 # General compilatlion.
 You need sfftw-dev.
 Just make.
 1. You need convert pdb file to a xyz file.
 Use pdb2xyz_3angle.
 Complie the program by: